soojlee0106/Pocket-Flick/README.md

 ## Used Data

 This model is trained using the TMDB 5000 Movie Dataset.
 The link to the dataset can be found in <https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata>.
+The model is inpired by Ibtesam Ahmed's code <https://www.kaggle.com/code/ibtesama/getting-started-with-a-movie-recommendation-system>.

 ## Main algorithm